MattMatic/font-compare-word-list/README.md

 	- Note: any checks already in place will be left
 - Click "Download" to save a file `CheckList.YYYYMMDD_HHMMSS.txt` file with the words
 - Click "Invert" to toggle all checkboxes
+- Click "Check Similar" to use HarfBuzz to analyze the glyph outputs (see below)
+- Click "Check Notes" to check all entries with notes applied
 - Click "Delete Unchecked" to permanently remove words

 ## HarfBuzz addition